Categorical characterizations of regularity for algebraic stacks: Regularity for algebraic stacks

 \begin{lemma} Let $\mathcal{X}$ be a locally Noetherian algebraic stack.
 Suppose $f \colon U \to \mathcal{X}$ be a smooth surjective morphism from a scheme $U$.
 Then $\operatorname{reg} (\mathcal{X})=f(\operatorname{reg}(U))$.
 Moreover, when $\mathcal{X}$ is decent the regular locus is closed under generalization. \end{lemma}

-\begin{proof} The first statement follows immediately from the definition of regular point, whilst the second follows form the fact that one can lift generalizations along smooth covers when decent \cite[\href{https://stacks.math.columbia.edu/tag/0GVZ}{Tag 0GVZ}]{stacks-project} and that the regular locus of a locally Noetherian scheme is closed under generalization. \end{proof}
+\begin{proof} The first statement follows immediately from the definition of a regular point.
+The second statement follows by reasoning along the lines of the proof of \Cref{lem:regular_algebraic_stack_equivalence}, i.e.\ that one can lift generalizations along smooth covers when the algebraic stack is decent \cite[\href{https://stacks.math.columbia.edu/tag/0GVZ}{Tag 0GVZ}]{stacks-project}, combined with that the regular locus of a locally Noetherian scheme is closed under generalization. \end{proof}